-In ancient days when the human race was young, the story is told that there was a youth who fell in love with the Goddess of the Moon, whose name was Selene.
+In ancient days when the human race was young, the story is told that there was a youth who fell in love with the God of the Moon, whose name was Selene.

-Selene was the sister of Helios, the daughter of the old gods Hyperion and Theia.
-Every night Selene bathed in the silver waters of the ocean before donning her bright cloak, mounting her chariot, and driving her two strong-necked and full-maned horses up into the sky.
-Running at full speed, the beams from her crown strongly wax and wane as she runs her course across the sky...
+Selene was the child of the old gods Hyperion and Theia.
+Every night Selene bathed in the silver waters of the ocean before donning their bright cloak, mounting htheir chariot, and driving their two strong-necked and full-maned horses up into the sky.
+Running at full speed, the beams from their crown strongly wax and wane asthey run their course across the sky...

 Some insist that Endymion and Selene were parents to fifty lunar nymphs called the Menae, whose number was said to represent the fifty lunar months of the Olympiad - the four years between each Olympic Games.
 Whether Endymion fathered them before or after his eternal sleep, these sources do not say!